acorn-io/acorn-oss-workshop/README.md

 ## Status

-The content of this worshop is still a work in progress, all the steps might not be fully documented.
-Additional content will come soon.
+The content of this worshop is still a work in progress, additional content will come soon.
 Feedback are more than welcome.